choman/dsc510/README.md

-# Astract
+# Abstract

-Assinments and Term Project
+Assignments and Term Project